stuller/ForgeGitHubFlow/README.md

 ```

 ## Workflow 5.
 Making a Pull Request
 So now you've completed your code work and you've made sure you have the latest team changes merged with it, and it's been pushed up to your personal fork (origin).
-The next step is making a pull request.
+The next step is making a pull request so that another team member can review your code and merge it into the team repo.
 To do that, view your personal fork on the GitHub website.